The REDEMPTORISTS' MISSION in BAGHDAD -B

 Our center for Eastern studies continues, although the number of students became few.
 One of them, Dahlia Azeez was sent to Leuven for two years and obtained a master degree, and after one year teaching at our institute she makes actually her last doctorate year in Rome (PIO).

 TRIP TP SINAI

 In June 2016 the students, with Fr.
 Mansour, made a study trip to the monasteries of Wadi Natroun and esp. to Deir St. Catherina in Jebel Sinai.
-The climb the mount Mousa and encountered the oldest icon of Our Lord Jesus Christ.
+They climbed the Mount Mousa and could adore before the oldest icon of Our Lord Jesus Christ.

 In 2016 the Chaldean patriarch honored Fr.
 Vincent and Fr.
 Luc Cop with a special cross in respect for their work in Iraq for the Christians.
 Since the time of president Saddam the official recognized Christian communities (14) had to sit together and belonged to the ministry of endowments.
-At least twice a year we gathered and discussed the common problems, but in June 2016 the Chaldeans withdraw.
-For the fifth time they try to update their mass formulary.
+At least twice a year they gathered and discussed the common problems, but in June 2016 the Chaldeans withdraw.
+In the same year their patriarch updated the mass formular.

 2017: Most important events for the Redemptorist’ Mission:

 Since two years, Fr.Meyasser is parish priest of Mar Giwargis Church in Baghdad, by order of His Beatitude the Patriarch Louis Sako.